-A list of all students who have successfully completed the requirements of the Bachelor of Education Program is prepared by the Dean and is forwarded to the Ministry of Education, Teacher Regulation Branch (TRB), for professional certification.
-An Evaluator from the TRB comes to TRU to explain the process and to hand out an application package to Teacher Candidates.
-It is the student's responsibility to complete and forward the application for certification to the TRB.
-Supporting documents for the evaluation of standing by the Teacher Qualification Service (TQS) is sent from the Dean's office.
+A list of all students who have successfully completed the requirements of the Bachelor of Education Program and been awarded the BEd degree is forwarded to the Ministry of Education, Teacher Certification Branch (TCB), for professional teacher certification.
+During the final semester of your Year Two studies, an Evaluator from the TCB comes to TRU to explain the process and to hand out an application package to Teacher Candidates.
+It is the student's responsibility to complete and forward the application for certification to the TCB.
+Additionally, supporting documents needed by the Teacher Qualification Service (TQS) for the evaluation of standing is sent to them from the Dean's office as well.

 Who has access to my records?

-All information in your files is considered confidential.
-Records are copied only when a student appeals a decision concerning her or his practicum experiences, and the documents on file are relevant to a committee's consideration of the appeal.
-Copied documents are provided to those directly involved in the appeal (e.g., the student, appeal committee members, witnesses, affected faculty).
-Once the appeal procedures have concluded, the copies are collected and destroyed.
+All information on file in your student record is considered confidential.
+Only when a student appeals a decision concerning her or his practicum experiences, are documents on file that would be relevant to a committee's consideration of the appeal copied and provided to those directly involved in the appeal (e.g., the student, appeal committee members, witnesses, affected faculty).
+Once the appeal procedures have concluded, those copies are collected and destroyed.
 You may request copies of any information in your file.
 Reference reports submitted to support your application for admission are released only after they are reviewed to determine that no third party's right to privacy is violated.
 Student records are not forwarded to potential employers.
 Students are expected to retain their own copies of practicum reports for the purpose of preparing applications for teaching positions.

 How long are my records kept on file?

-Upon completion of the BEd. program, student records are retained for a period of one year.
+Upon completion of the BEd program, student records are retained in accordance with the TRU Record Retention Policy.

 Where will I be placed for the extended practicum?